digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/12_Testing.rst

 Local Definitions
 ~~~~~~~~~~~~~~~~~

-Running ``daml test -p '^$'`` to create a coverage report without running any tests - because no tests were run, coverage will be 0% in all cases, but the report will still tally all discovered templates, interfaces, and choices, both external and internal.
+Running ``daml test -p '^$'`` to create a coverage report without running any tests: Because no tests were run, coverage will be 0% in all cases.
+However, the report will still tally all discovered templates, interfaces, and choices, both external and internal.

 .. code-block:: none